-The Urban Residential category includes many of the Cheyenne Area's existing neighborhoods, as well as planned future neighborhoods that will connect to City utilities.
+The Urban Residential category includes many of the Cheyenne Area's existing neighborhoods.

 Primary Uses: A broader variety of residential types, including single-family residences, duplexes, patio homes, townhomes, condominiums, and apartments.

 Secondary Uses: Supporting and complementary uses, including open space and recreation, schools, places of worship, and other public or civic uses are encouraged.
 Senior housing facilities are also appropriate.
 Neighborhood commercial may be appropriate in newly developing areas if it complies with the characteristics of Neighborhood Business Centers on page 89.
 It is not the intent of this Plan to change existing stable neighborhoods with single family residential development, except those where redevelopment is desirable.